ErikaMayteMartinez/Working-with-Lists/README.md

 for sizzler in sizzlers:
     print(sizzler)
-sizzlers = ('salad', 'soup', 'rotisserie chicken', 'beans', 'ice cream') print("However, Sizzler changed their main course options in thier buffet:") for sizzler in sizzlers:
+sizzlers = ('salad', 'soup', 'rotisserie chicken', 'beans', 'ice cream') print("However, Sizzler changed their main course options in their buffet:") for sizzler in sizzlers:
     print(sizzler)